 To facilitate and coordinate the care of the Scalabrinian missionaries and of the migrants, “the Scalabrinian Congregation is made up of religious communities grouped into Provinces or similar territorial divisions and united by the bond of the same apostolic mission” (Rules of Life 185).

 The present administrative groupings of Scalabrinian missionaries are eight:

 1. General Administration (includes in Rome: the Blessed Scalabrini Generalate, St. Charles International College, Migration Study Center (CSER), Scalabrini International Migration Institute ( SIMI), Scalabrini International Migration Network (SIMN); and in Arco [Trento] Casa Maria Assunta, a rest home for sick and elderly Scalabrinian missionaries)

 2. Province of St. Charles Borromeo (in East USA, East Canada, Haiti, Venezuela, Colombia)

 3. Province of St. John the Baptist (in Middle and West USA, Middle and West Canada, Mexico, and Guatemala)

 4. Province of St. Paulo (in Central and North Brazil and Peru)

 5. Province of St. Peter (in South Brazil and Paraguay)

-8. Blessed John Baptist Scalabrini Region (in Italy, France, Germany, Switzerland, Belgium, Great Britain, Portugal, Spain, Mozambique, South Africa)
+8. Blessed John Baptist Scalabrini Region (in Italy, France, Germany, Switzerland, Belgium, Great Britain, Portugal, Spain, Mozambique, and South Africa)

 For further information on each of these territorial divisions, go to the Congregation's official website http://www.scalabrini.org